Black Desert will begin in a moment.

 If you instead want to keep items in a specific location of the inventory, turn off the Auto Arrange function.
 This way, you can change the position of items in the inventory as you desire.

-If you have item pieces that can be converted to a new item by arranging several of them in a specific shape in your inventory, such as Ancient Relic Crystal Shards, you can only combine them with the Auto Arrange function turned off.
+If you have item pieces that can be converted to a new item by arranging several of them in a specific shape in your inventory, such as Ancient Relic Crystal Shards, you can combine them in Yaz's Pouch.

 Category Sorting